NULabNortheastern/digitalassignmentshowcase/multi-domain-modules/sp25-parr-hist7250-blender/readme.md

 Spring 2025

 ## Summary of Module
-This module introduces students to the fundamentals of coding in Python with a focus on creating computational poetry.
-It covers relevant pre-defined functions; variables; various data types including strings, lists, and dictionaries and how to access and manipulate them; conditional statements; and libraries and modules and how to import and use functions from them.
-It also provides a high-level conceptual introduction to generating poetry using artificial intelligence (AI) models.
+This module introduces students to the fundamentals of 3D modeling in Blender with a focus on editing object files.
+It covers relevant vocabulary, how to install Blender, how to navigate in Blender, and how to edit an object file in Blender.
+It also provides a sample object file students can practice editing in class.

 ## Learning Goals